Kingdom of Fife

 • St Andrews Brewing Co 177 South Street St Andrews KY16 9EE Telephone(01334) 471111

 This craft brew pub showcases a wide range of St Andrews Brewing Co beers in cask, keg and bottle form.
 18 taps are available, four taps are dedicated to cask ales, normally two to STABCO ales, a guest ale, and a craft cider.
 This pub is popular with students, tourists and visitors alike.
 Enjoy a quick 1/3rd or 1/2 pint downstairs by the fireplace or upstairs in the beer hall.
+Real Ale availability may vary during the week.

 • Whey Pat Tavern 1 Bridge Street St Andrews KY16 9EX Telephone(01334) 477740